 @mangeurdenuage Something else to share with @x@neckbeard.xyz ...

-It is possible that # uses # In that case, there should be something in account settings that lists the clients the person has authorized.
+It is possible that #Discord uses #OAuth.
+In that case, there should be something in account settings that lists the clients the person has authorized.
 De-authorizing clients could stop the problem if a client is automatically waking up and logging in (or if it is controlled by a malicious actor that is surreptitiously logging in to collect data).
 Naturally, this assumes that there are Discord clients and that the person has used at least one.
 Not being a user of their chat, I cannot tell you whether they even allow clients besides a browser.

 In any case, the person should change their password using a password manager to generate and store the new randomish password.
 It should be as long as the service allows (and never fewer than 16 characters).